teddyxlandlee/end-poem-translations-zh/README.md

-# end-poem-translations-zh
+This repo stores End Poem Chinese translations (unofficial).

-Stores End Poem Chinese translations
+Here by dragons!
+Some of the texts may have proprietary copyright.